MaciejGowin/java-workshops-for-dummies/workshops-draft.md

         (...)
 ```

-* Create airline describe and toString function similar to the one defined for airplane
+* Create airline describe and toString methods similar to the one defined for the Airplane class

-**File:** *com/coderbrother/Main.java*
+**File:** *com/airfake/Main.java*
 ```java
     (...)